Prepare for Travel: Is Your ID Ready to Go?

 Written by: Melissa on April 01, 2021

 Now is the time to make sure your identification documents are ready.
-The COVID-19 pandemic is causing delays in passport processing.
-Standard processing for new and renewal applications is currently reported to be 10-12 weeks, or 4-6 weeks if paying an additional $60 expedite fee.* Even travelers flying to U.S. destinations need to be ready for the new REAL ID requirements going into effect on October 1, 2021.
+The COVID-19 pandemic caused delays in passport processing.
+Standard processing for new and renewal applications is currently reported to be 10-12 weeks, or 4-6 weeks if paying an additional $60 expedite fee.* Even travelers flying to U.S. destinations will need to be ready for the new REAL ID requirements going into effect in May 2025.

 What should travelers know about getting their IDs ready to travel?
 We’ve highlighted a few key points to share with your clients.

 Physical Inspection – Look carefully at your passport, plus the passports of everyone in your household.
 Is it free of water damage, significant tears, missing pages, or other deterioration?
 Any of these issues can make a passport invalid for travel.